In what type of debate does Vanderbilt participate?

 Even if you have never heard a debate round before, we would like to teach you how to debate.
 We have an extensive training program which consistently produces nationally recognized debaters.
-In 2006, Vanderbilt debaters won the National Novice Championship, and in 2011 Vanderbilt won the Novice division of the ADA.
+Novice British Parliamentary debaters in 2019 won the Regis University tournament and Novice Western Regionals.

 What can I expect from the Vanderbilt Debate experience?